matiaspl/intercom-manager/README.md

 export VITE_BACKEND_URL=https://<instance>.eyevinn-intercom-manager.auto.dev.osaas.io/
 ```

-Then you start the dev server with the `VITE_BACKEND_API_KEY` environment variable set.
-Either on the comand line or stored in the shell with `export VITE_BACKEND_API_KEY=<service-access-token>`.
+Then you start the dev server with the `VITE_BACKEND_API_KEY` environment variable set, or rely on the value set in User Settings.
 The token expires after a while so you might need to refresh the token using the same command above.

 ```bash
 % VITE_BACKEND_API_KEY=<service-access-token> yarn dev